NOW AVAILABLE FOR VIEW

-As Canadians, we pride ourselves on our international reputation as peacekeeper and upholder of democracy.
+As Canadians, we often take pride in our international reputation as peacekeepers and defenders of democracy.

 But there is a dark side to our foreign policy — a policy that has thwarted the Haitian people’s struggles for freedom and self-determination over the last two decades.